retis-org/drdump/README.md

 ## Installing

 `drdump` is configured to be build as a static binary when building for x86_64.
+On Fedora and RHEL, you should install `glibc-static` before building.

 ```
 $ git clone https://github.com/retis-org/drdump.git